Campsite name: Chisos Basin, Big Bend National Park, Texas

 Facilities: The Chisos Basin Campground features 60 campsites and is reservable year round.
 Sites can be reserved six months in advance.
 However, a small selection of sites are reservable two weeks in advance.
 There is no first come, first served camping available.

 This is an extremely popular campground and it is almost always fully reserved.
 The campsites are small, rocky and not level.
-It is more suited to tent camping.
-Therefore the sites are not suitable for most RVs.
+It is more suited to tent camping (learn how to choose the right tent).

 All sites feature a picnic table, charcoal grill and bear-proof food storage.
 Some sites have a picnic shelter for shade.
 The sites are within an easily accessible walking distance of drinking water and toilets.
 There are no showers at the campground and the closest ones are a one hour drive away in the Rio Grande Village camp store.

 The road leading to the campsite is winding and steep.
 It features sharp hairpin turns and is not recommended for some vehicles.
 Trailers over 19ft and RVs over 24ft are not suitable for this road and will not be accommodated at the campsite.

 There are no fires allowed at any time.
 There are no eclectic, water or sewer hookups available at the individual sites.

 Pets are allowed in each campsite however they must be leashed and restrained at all times.

 Camping Month: The campground is open year round and because of its high elevation the temperature is mild.
 The busy season is from mid-November through to May.

 Gear: Tents are the recommended sleeping accommodation at Chisos Basin Campground.
 This is due to the rocky and uneven ground at the sites.
 As well as the windy road that leads up to the campground.
 However, if you decide to bring a trailer or van with you then bringing leveling blocks is highly recommended.